The Book of 1 John

 5. They are from the world.
 Because of this, they speak from the world and the world hears them.

 6. We are from God.
-The man who knows God hears us.
+The man knowing God hears us.
 He who isn’t from God doesn’t hear us.
-From this we know the Spirit of Truth and the spirit of error.
+From this we know the Spirit of truth and the spirit of error.

 ^Love

-1. Beloved, we should ^love one another because ^love is from God, and every man who ^loves has been born from God, and knows God.
+1. Beloved, we should ^love one another because ^love is from God, and every man who is ^loving has been born from God and knows God.

-2. The man who doesn’t ^love hasn’t known God because God is ^love.
+2. The man who is not ^loving didn’t know God because God is ^love.

 3. The ^love of God was revealed among us by this, that God has sent His only unique1“only unique” The Greek word here properly means “only one in its class” or “unique of its kind.”
 Outside the Bible it has been used of the only legitimate heir of a monarch, as opposed to other children from concubines (slave wives in the Bible) who weren’t eligible to inherit.
 Son into the world so we might live through Him.